 We do not sell hardware and we are not associated with individual manufacturers.
 We fully concentrate on supporting you in getting the best possible experience when using our apps.
 You can help us maintaining this page by using the "Buy From" links below.
 It doesn't cost extra.
 The links will select a local store automatically.
 In case your store does not have the accessory listed, please use the manufacturer's link.

 When ordering accessories from other countries (e.g. Europeans ordering directly from an US manufacturer's web site) take care you check shipping costs as well as VAT and other taxes due during import.
 Regulations vary by country.

 Before we go into the details, we want to discuss the smartphone and tablet options available.
-For the latest Harry's app versions, iOS7.1 is the minimum OS level required.
-We try hard to always support the current and last major OS version, so support for 7.1 will probably go away once iOS9 gets available.
+For the latest Harry's app versions, iOS9.3 is the minimum OS level required.
+We try hard to always support the current and last major OS version.
+With 9.3 we are well beyond that currently.
 We recommend to always use the latest iOS version.
 There is no need to hop onto it on day one, but after a few weeks it will simply be the version most users use and the basis for our application testing too.

 iPads make great track companions too.
 Like iPod touches, the Wi-Fi only iPad versions do not come with a built in GPS chip and need to be extended by an external accessory (see below).
 All iPads except the first generation are supported currently.
 An iPad or iPad mini with 1 GB of main memory is recommended.
 Most of Harry's apps are optimized for iPads and feature additional layouts to fully use the large screen.